BasicWolf/archived-kaylee/doc/src/settings.rst

 **Optional**.
 Defines the session data manager.

 .. note:: If the option is not defined the
           default :class:`Phony <kaylee.session.PhonySessionDataManager>`
           session data manager is loaded.

 Format::

   SESSION_DATA_MANAGER = {
-      'name' : 'SessionDataManagerClassName',
+      'name': 'SessionDataManagerClassName',
-      'config' : {},
+      'config': {},
   }